 Aggregate policy introduces the concept of aggregating multiple issues into a related event.
 Instead of alerting per metric, a better approach is to generate one alert for a group of metrics associated with a related event, such as “cluster switchover”.

-In 7.3, to enable Aggregation policy for the Cluster switchover event, enter the following in the browser’s URL:
+To enable Aggregation policy for the Cluster switchover event, enter the following in the browser’s URL:

 When the first cluster switchover issue hits our system, it opens a single incident and allows future, related issues to simply aggregate into said incident.
 The issues will continue to aggregate into the incident until all the issues are resolved.
 The system will not have concurrent aggregate policies applied to the same cluster.
 We will consolidate all the issues into a single email notification and we will only open a single ServiceNow incident.